spotinst/help/src/docs/spot-pc/troubleshooting/monitored-metrics.md

 Impact: Spark Gateway/Myrtille being offline would prevent users from generating an HTML5 connection to a server

-**Resolving Spark Gateway/Myrtille alerts:** Connect to the session host server and open Task Manager, then restart the service
+**Resolving Spark Gateway/Myrtille Alerts:** Connect to the session host server and open Task Manager, then restart the service

 #### FlexLM License Manager:
 Description: This service operates the FlexLM license manager used by Mechdyne TGX